3and4/Leither/doc/GongShi-en.md

 Amount = amount of credit pledged, time = period the fund frozen

 **Accumulated Period**
-= accumulated (for auditing or bookkeeping) amount-time / transaction amount
+= accumulated amount-time (for auditing or bookkeeping) / transaction amount

 **Transaction Security Threshold**
 + Minimum number of users who audit a transaction
 + Minimum accumulated audit period
     Security threshold sets the minimum auditing cost, so the cost of mining and service fee can be estimated.
 Accumulated audit period of a normal transaction will be 1.
     Different audit period has different value, therefore different system reward.
-**Dispute Procedure and Penalty**
-All of the online nodes will be responsible to audit transactions within a certain scope.

 #### 6.5 Smart Contract
 Smart contract is similar to transfer procedure.
 A contract includes smart code, signature of consignor, upper limit of contract.
 The contract will be executed by the bookkeeper in upper level by default.
 User can also appoint a consignee node.
 For complicated contract, if unforeseeable risk is too high, the security deposit of nodes executing and checking the contract shall be raised to cover the risk.
 It is like a third party that endorses the contract with its own credit and earns corresponding reward.